danReynolds/Psych306/chapter4.md

 T junctions almost always occur when one surface occludes another, while Y and arrow junctions are usually corners and don't correspond to occlusion.

-These features are called **nonaccidental features** because they are features of an object that is not dependent on the viewping position of the observer.
+These features are called **nonaccidental features** because they are features of an object that is not dependent on the viewing position of the observer.

 ## Parts and Wholes